TeaBizzy/foodie/README.md

 ---

 # Project Description

-The interview scheduler is an web application that tracks student interviews built with the latest tools to optimize ones user experience!
-We utilaize React's bult-in and custom hooks that allows user to add, edit, and delete appointments in real time!
-Data is stored by the API server using PSQL (PostgreSQL.
-Using JSON the client application is able to communicate with the API server over HTTP in a JSON format.
-Quality control is important, so this project follows best practicies of TDD (Test Driven Development), where individual components are tested in isloation and End-To-End testing is preformed!
+This project is an web application called Foodie built with React for the front-end and Rails for the API.
+The application allows users to swipe on resturants near by in real-time.
+Data is stored by the API server using PostgreSQL and the client application communicates with the API server over HTTP in a JSON format.

+The project utilizes React hooks, axios, JSX, HTML, JavaScript, CSS, Ruby on Rails, PSQL, and several other dependencies.

+The project is open source and contributions can be made through the provided GitHub link.
+Contact information for the project team is also provided.

 <!-- GETTING STARTED -->
 ## Getting Started